artecs-group/nmf-dpcpp/README.md

 `./nmf V.bin 1000 500 4 1 10`

+Running on a hyper-threding CPU could reduce performance, to disable it you can use the following variable set to the number of phisical cores on the CPU.

+`export DPCPP_CPU_NUM_CUS=12`

 ## Publications

 * Igual, Francisco D., et al. "Non-negative matrix factorization on low-power architectures and accelerators: A comparative study."
 Computers & Electrical Engineering 46 (2015): 139-156.